-Mail for Madison campus and mail to TLS
+Mail for Madison campus and mail to Trout Lake Station (TLS)

 - Place mail (if needed, interoffice envelopes are located on top of mailboxes on first floor by main door or in supply room 201) for delivery to campus locations in mailbox labeled “CAMPUS” on 1st floor Hasler Lab mailbox.

-- Place mail for TLS in box on floor beside of Room 106.
+- Place mail from Hasler Lab to TLS in box on floor beside of Room 106.
 When someone travels to TLS, they check that box for mail to take with them.

 US Postal Service

-Business related mail may be sent from both the Trout Lake Station and the Hasler Laboratory.
+Business related mail may be sent from both the TLS and the Hasler Laboratory.
 Specific accounts are not required, all the grants support the mailing services.
-Leave the mail in the specified location for office staff to affix postage and send.
-The CFL postage funds may NOT be used for personal mail–please mail that on your own.

 **NOTE** USPS packages over 13 ounces MUST be hand carried to a US Post Office.
 We cannot place them in our mailbox for pick up.
 We can affix the postage necessary, however, these must be hand carried and delivered to USPS personnel at the service counter.
 Office staff may ask you to help with this task by delivering your packages once they are ready to post.